Primus HSM Configuration

 - SETUP CONFIGURATION SECURITY USER SECURITY ...

-For individual partition/user configuration, enter first into the specific user configuration by typing
+For individual Partition/User configuration, first enter the specific User configuration:

 hsm_user_enter_config

-.
-After that the prompt will indicate the partition name.
+Then enter the User name followed by ENTER.
+After that the prompt will indicate the User name.
 E.g.

 hsm_user_enter_config